By:

 In 1982, the jury in United States v.
 Hinckley found John W. Hinckley, Jr., the attempted assassin of President Ronald Reagan, not guilty by reason of insanity.
-Press Release on 2011 Anniversary of the Ronald Reagan Assassination Attempt The verdict shocked the nation and, in response, Congress and state legislatures either abolished the “insanity defense” or significantly tightened regulations for its use.
+The verdict shocked the nation and, in response, Congress and state legislatures either abolished the “insanity defense” or significantly tightened regulations for its use.

 To explain the insanity defense and its origins to the American public, commentators relied on a 1933 text by Henry Weihofen, Insanity as a Defense in Criminal Law, and its 1954 re-publication, Mental Disorder as a Criminal Defense.